What is Internal Implementation Disclosure?

 Sitemap: /sitemap.xml

 From this, we can see that the /admin/ folder is not to be indexed by search engines and is, therefore, a target for attack.
-We can also see a /files/ folder which again is another target as is xmlrpc.php.
-Not only does this disclose information about the server software being run, but also lists out several attack vectors which can be used.
+We can also see a /files/ folder, another target, as is xmlrpc.php.
+Not only does this disclose information about the server software being run, but it also lists several attack vectors that can be used.

-I'm not saying don't use robots.txt, just be careful what you put in it.
-Any sensitive information should be secured away by more than just relying on hiding it from web robots.
+I'm not saying I don't use robots.txt; just be careful what you put in it.
+Any sensitive information should be secured by more than just relying on hiding it from web robots.

 Internal Implementation Disclosure - Risks in HTML Source

 Information can also be leaked by analysing the HTML source.
 Most people don't realise how much information can be gleaned from looking at the page source.
-All developers know how to do this as do all malicious hackers.
-They may all seem small and insignificant, but when added up they can be used to build up a good profile of the software you are running, the server software and the operating system.
-This information can then be used to create a highly targeted attack on your site.
+All developers know how to do this, as do all malicious hackers.
+They may all seem small and insignificant, but when added up, they can be used to build up a good profile of the software you are running, the server software and the operating system.
+This information can then create a highly targeted attack on your site.

-Most of the information is pretty mundane but there are certain telltale signs which can lead to internal information disclosure.
+Most of the information is mundane, but certain telltale signs can lead to internal information disclosure.

 The first thing an attacker may target is the source to identify the server software and even any client-side frameworks such as jQuery.

-If there are links to responses accessed from DependencyHandler.axd, or scripts being loaded from a /umbraco/ folder you can be fairly sure that the website is running Umbraco on a Microsoft platform.
+Suppose there are links to responses accessed from DependencyHandler or scripts being loaded from a /Umbraco/ folder; you can be fairly sure that the website is running Umbraco on a Microsoft platform.

 Another risk is from yourself or your developers.
-We've all done it, added in a var_dump or HTML comment with a variable for debugging.
+We've all done it and added a var_dump or HTML comment with a variable for debugging.
 They are not shown on the front end and can be easily forgotten, but they are still there, waiting for anyone to view the source.

 Some of the more risky HTML comments used by developers have included a link to download a backup or SQL dump file.
-This was intended as an easy way for a developer to download the file in a test environment and wasn't meant to reach production, but it got left in and as a result, the database had been leaked.
+This was intended as an easy way for a developer to download the file in a test environment and wasn't meant to reach production, but it got left in, and as a result, the database was leaked.
 Such a small mistake can have disastrous consequences.

 Internal Implementation Disclosure - Internal Error Message Leakage

-As we briefly mentioned in HTTP Fingerprinting, application error messages can reveal the server software being used.
-This is normally through internal exception messages which leak up to the top and are shown to the user.
-Common errors could be unable to access the database, data could not be validated and null reference exceptions.
+As we briefly mentioned in HTTP Fingerprinting, application error messages can reveal the server software used.
+This is normally done through internal exception messages, which leak to the top and are shown to the user.
+Common errors include being unable to access the database, data not being validated, and null reference exceptions.

-Certainly, for ASP.Net error messages, the Yellow Screen of Death gives out details of the error in question but also includes line numbers and actual lines of code that failed.
-This can also reveal, in the instance of database errors, SQL queries or even connection string details.
+Certainly, for ASP.Net error messages, the Yellow Screen of Death details the error in question, including line numbers and actual lines of code that failed.
+This can also reveal database errors, SQL queries, or connection string details.
 This is a gold mine for malicious hackers to compromise your application.

-Further information given out includes the file path to the file causing the error, and a full stack trace showing the current execution path and even server details and exact version information.
-This is a massive security leak and you should be doing all you can to hide this information away in a custom error page which only gives out the information that the public should see - a human-readable error only.
+Further information includes the file path to the file causing the error, a full stack trace showing the current execution path, server details, and exact version information.
+This is a massive security leak, and you should do all you can to hide this information on a custom error page, which only gives out the information that the public should see - a human-readable error.

 ASP.Net Exception Yellow Screen of Death